 Secondly, the managers study the existing staff’s skills, capabilities, and availability.

-The variance between workload and workforce is the exact requirement of human resources.
+The variance between workload and workforce represents the exact requirement of human resources.
 By this, the managers can determine whether the organization is:

 - Under Staffed